Skip to content

 Riyad Mansour, Permanent Observer of the State of Palestine to the United Nations, addresses the resumed 10th Emergency Special Session of the General Assembly on “Illegal Israeli actions in occupied East Jerusalem and the rest of the Occupied Palestinian Territory”.
 Credit: UN Photo/Eskiner Debeb

 As has become painfully obvious over the recent period, Western leaders who have traded their souls for a place at the table of the Anglo-American imperium are standing in opposition to peace.
-On Friday, a group of 20 nations founded the “Friends of Peace” group on the sidelines of the UN General Assembly.
+On Friday, Sept.
+27, a group of 20 nations founded the “Friends of Peace” group on the sidelines of the UN General Assembly.
 Headed by China and Brazil, and centered around their “six common understandings” to end the Ukraine-Russia conflict, these nations insisted that more fighting and weapons is not the pathway to peace.
 As China’s top diplomat Wang Yi said at the event: “It took time for other people to understand that other paths don’t lead to peace.”
-China’s Foreign Ministry spokesman claimed that a whopping 110 nations are supportive of their initiative.
+China’s Foreign Ministry spokesman Lin Jian claimed that fully 110 nations are supportive of their initiative.

-Merely ten days earlier, the overwhelming majority of the United Nations voted on a resolution ordering that Israel’s occupation of Palestinian territory is unlawful and must be ended.
-Introduced by Palestine’s Ambassador to the UN, the resolution called for an end to Israel’s “unlawful presence in the Occupied Palestinian Territory” within 12 months, and for all states should cease arms sales to Israel, among other things.
+Merely ten days earlier, the overwhelming majority of the United Nations General Assembly voted on a resolution ordering that Israel’s occupation of Palestinian territory is unlawful and must be ended.
+Introduced by Palestine’s Ambassador to the UN, the resolution called for an end to Israel’s “unlawful presence in the Occupied Palestinian Territory” within 12 months, and that all states should cease arms sales to Israel, among other things.
 It passed by a vote of 124 to 14, with 43 abstentions.

 The political and strategic situation is ripe for change and interventions.
-Election campaigns in the US and Europe are increasingly reflecting this war danger, as seen in the recent losses of the pro-war Green Party in Germany and Donald Trump’s continued insistence that the Ukraine war must be brought to an end.
+Election campaigns in the U.S. and Europe are increasingly reflecting this war danger, as seen in the recent losses of the pro-war Green Party in Germany and Donald Trump’s continued insistence that the Ukraine war must be brought to an end.
 Antiwar demonstrations are also growing, with major events taking place in New York and Washington this weekend.
 And while it’s not clear what has slowed down Washington’s rush to send Ukraine long-range missiles, it indicates that at least some reality is peeking through and demands even more of a public outcry to turn the tables for good.

-During a meeting of the International Peace Coalition Friday, Helga Zepp-LaRouche noted that Putin’s announcement of a new nuclear doctrine proves that the world is on an “extremely dangerous path toward Armageddon.”
+During a meeting of the International Peace Coalition on Friday, Sept.
+27, Helga Zepp-LaRouche noted that Putin’s announcement of a new nuclear doctrine proves that the world is on an “extremely dangerous path toward Armageddon.”
 While it’s welcome news that some in the Pentagon or White House have temporarily put the brakes on announcing long-range missiles for Ukraine, the problem is by no means resolved.
-She called on citizens around the world to get out in the streets and demand an end to the current madness pushing the world to the brink of war.
+She called on citizens around the world to get out into the streets and demand an end to the current madness pushing the world to the brink of war.

 In addition, we need to expand the discussion on the more fundamental issues underlying the current policy.
-Zepp-LaRouche said: “It would be extremely easy to resolve this whole situation if the West, starting with the US, would stop this geopolitical confrontation and respond to the Chinese version of my proposal to have a new security and development architecture.
-Because China has promoted a Global Security Initiative, a Global Development Initiative, and a Global Civilization Initiative—which is just another way to say we need a new security and development architecture and a renaissance of the dialogue of civilizations… If the West would say ‘we’ll cooperate, we’ll stop the fight for supremacy, we agree that the world is a multipolar world, and we’re moving from confrontation to cooperation,’ all these conflicts would virtually evaporate overnight.
-If the large powers—the US and China and Russia—would enter such a mode of cooperation, all regional conflicts would become immediately extremely manageable.
+Zepp-LaRouche said: “It would be extremely easy to resolve this whole situation if the West, starting with the U.S., would stop this geopolitical confrontation and respond to the Chinese version of my proposal to have a new security and development architecture.
+Because China has promoted a Global Security Initiative, a Global Development Initiative, and a Global Civilization Initiative—which is just another way to say we need a new security and development architecture and a renaissance of the dialogue of civilizations.… If the West would say ‘we’ll cooperate, we’ll stop the fight for supremacy, we agree that the world is a multipolar world, and we’re moving from confrontation to cooperation,’ all these conflicts would virtually evaporate overnight.
+If the large powers—the U.S. and China and Russia—would enter such a mode of cooperation, all regional conflicts would become immediately extremely manageable.

 “So the way out is very, very clear.
 And I can only say the IPC is mobilizing to educate people that there is a way out—the threat is enormous, it’s breathtaking, but the way out of the situation would be relatively easy.”